 Many commentators add males against females as a category.
 Size, strength and aggression are typically male attributes, but not exclusively.
 There are women who can beat down the average man.2 It is accepted that women are more successful with this defense than are men.

 Even if all the factors are present, it is necessary to follow the rule to make all efforts to avoid the use of deadly force.
 One court refused to find it necessary for the guest of honor to shoot the deceased, finding that he could have run out of the house he was visiting.
-The defendant was seventy-five (75) years old, the deceased, forty-eight (48), four inches taller, and forty pounds heavier.3 Normally, someone on an appellate court panel would be familiar with the effects of age and arthritis.
+The defendant was 75 years old, the deceased, 48, 4 inches taller and 40 pounds heavier.3 Normally, someone on an appellate court panel would be familiar with the effects of age and arthritis.

-Age disparity alone may not suffice as a substitute weapon.
-Age does bring with it weakness of muscle, slowed reflexes, and some loss of the aggression which once lent authority to our fists.4 On the other hand, there are some mean old men.
-In 2009, a policewoman stopped an 89-yearold man for erratic driving including hit and run.
+The disparity of age alone may not suffice as a substitute weapon.
+Age does bring with it weakness of muscle, slowed reflexes and some loss of the aggression which once lent authority to our fists.4 On the other hand, there are some mean old men.
+In 2009, a policewoman stopped an 89-year-old man for erratic driving including hit and run.
 He admitted that his driver’s license was revoked.

 The Missouri Supreme Court ruled that size alone could constitute physical force.
 The case involved a six-foot, 220 pound pervert forcing a 16-year-old girl to submit to molestation.7